Lyme Disease UK provides patient support and advice

 In 1993, Lyme disease was described by Oxford scientists as a danger to the public.

 A leading Lyme disease specialist has described the illness as ‘the AIDS of our time’.

 Borrelia is thought to be the most complex bacteria known to man.
 Syphilis, another spirochetal illness, has been dubbed Borrelia’s ‘dumb cousin’.

-Borrelia is transmitted through the bite of an infected tick.
-There is mounting evidence to suggest that the illness may be caught from other vectors or biting insects.
+Borrelia is most commonly transmitted through the bite of an infected tick.

 Lyme disease is the most common human tick-borne infectious disease in the northern hemisphere and there are numerous strains of Borrelia.

 As Lyme disease is not a notifiable disease in this country, the true number of new cases per year is unknown.
 This means that there is a vast discrepancy in estimates.
 There are around 1,000 serologically confirmed cases in the UK each year.
 Public Health England state that the true number could be around 3,000 per year.
-However, Caudwell Lyme Disease estimates that the figure could be far higher and closer to 45,000 cases per year.
+However, the true number could be much higher.
+We simply do not know yet.

 Lyme infection can occur at any time of the year.
 Ticks are more active in the spring and summer months but temperatures need to drop below freezing to reduce tick activity.